alexandramartinez/occ-json-files-gen/README.md

     The parameter "tm" at the end, using the number "7" would be the "from the last x days".

 These are the URLs provided for each category:
-    * administrativos
+Markup: * administrativos
         * biologia
         * comunicaciones
         * construccion
         * contabilidad
         * creatividad-produccion-y-diseno-comercial
         * derecho-y-leyes
         * educacion
         * ingenieria
         * logistica-transportacion-y-distribucion
         * manufactura-produccion-y-operacion
         * mercadotecnia-publicidad-y-relaciones-publicas
         * recursos-humanos
         * salud-y-belleza
         * sector-salud
         * seguro-y-reaseguro
         * tecnologias-de-la-informacion-sistemas
         * turismo-hospitalidad-y-gastronomia
         * ventas

 These are the URLs provided for each location:
     * aguascalientes